digao-dalpiaz/DzHTMLText/README.md

 `Color: TColor` = Background color of control.
 In FMX environment, `Null` represents transparent background.
 In VCL environment, transparency is not available.

-`DesignDPI: Integer` = Defines Pixels Per Inch that html syntax was formatted (auto assigned when component inserted in a Form).
+`DesignDPI: Integer` *(only in VCL+WINDOWS)* = Defines Pixels Per Inch that html syntax was formatted (auto assigned when component inserted in a Form).
 All measurements will be calculated based on the Design DPI, and applied to the current Monitor DPI.
 Example: if you specified a tab width as 60 pixels, at 96 DPI, when displaying the text on a 120 DPI monitor, the tab width will be larger (75 pixels).

 `Font: TFont` = Determines the base font.
 When no tag is specified on text, this base font is used.